Personal Finance | October 12, 2022 | Debbie Schwartz

 Student credit cards can be a great way to start building credit as an 18-year-old.
 However, a student must meet certain requirements.

 First of all, a student must be able to show adequate income to get their own card if they are under 21.
-So, your student needs some type of job while they attend school, even it’s a part-time job, if they want to get a credit card.
+So, your student needs some type of job while they attend school, even if it’s a part-time job, if they want to get a credit card.

 There are other ways to get student credit cards, however.
 Some strategies that can help include: